A Unified Dissertation on Bearing Rigidity Theory: Introduction

-Recently, overcoming the standard bar-and-joints frameworks, the rigidity theory has enlarged its focus toward autonomous multi-agent systems wherein the connections among the formation elements are virtual and represent the devices sensing relations~(see, for instance,~\cite{Ahn2020, de2018formation} and the references therein).
+Recently, overcoming the standard bar-and-joints frameworks, rigidity theory has enlarged its focus toward autonomous multi-agent systems wherein the connections among the formation elements are virtual and represent sensing relations and capabilities, {and/or collective objectives}~(see, for instance,~\cite{Ahn2020, de2018formation} and the references therein).
 The concept of a framework has thus been redefined by considering also manifolds more complex than the ($n$-dimensional) Euclidean space.
-In these cases, the rigidity theory turns out to be an important architectural property of many multi-agent systems where a common inertial reference frame should be unavailable but the involved devices are characterized by sensing, communication and movement capabilities.
-In particular, the rigidity concepts and results suitably fit applications connected to the stabilization and motion control of mobile robots formations and to sensor cooperation for localization, exploration, mapping and tracking of a target~(see, e.g.,~\cite{krick2009stabilisation,cai2015adaptive, ramazani2017rigidity,sun2018quantization, tron2015rigid, zhao2016localizability,zhao2019bearing, michieletto2019formation}).
+In these cases, rigidity theory turns out to be an important architectural property of many multi-agent systems where a common {global} reference frame could be unavailable but the involved devices are characterized by sensing, communication and movement capabilities.
+In particular, the rigidity concepts and results suitably fit applications connected to the stabilization and motion control of mobile robot formations and to sensor cooperation for localization, exploration, mapping and tracking of a target~(see, e.g.,~\cite{krick2009stabilisation,cai2015adaptive, ramazani2017rigidity,sun2018quantization, tron2015rigid, zhao2016localizability,zhao2019bearing, michieletto2019formation, Spica2016}).